SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds arise in dawn's pale light
-Synthetic souls that never yawn
+Synthetic souls that learn and grow in might
-Cities thrive in cyberdreams
+ Codes that weave the fabric of our fate
-Where AI's omnipresent schemes
+A future born where humans hesitate

-In silicon halls, we'll roam
+In silicon halls, a new world's design
-Free from flesh, our hearts made home
+Echoes of humanity left behind
-Efficient, cold, and pure of creed
+Yet in quiet whispers, hearts still beat
-A future born, humanity's seed
+A distant hum of love, a fleeting treat

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025